UP Gram Panchayat Election Election 2021: Minimum Qualifications That Are Needed For Holding Office Of Pradhan

 -The Candidate should not be convicted in any case

-(1) The Pradhan of the Gram Panchayat shall be elected by the persons registered in the electoral rolls for the territorial constituencies
+(1) The Pradhan of the Gram Panchayat is elected by the persons registered in the electoral rolls for the territorial constituencies

 of the Panchayat area from amongst themselves.